 “If you have a brand that people can trust, they're more likely to do business with you and spend more money.
 For example, at CustomMade, we ensure that every piece of jewellery we create is of the highest quality and backed by a lifetime warranty,” Wilson says.

 CustomMade has made many conscious efforts to improve AOV.
 Wilson identifies three core steps that CustomMade took to achieve the 55% increase in AOV.

 In CustomMade’s case, that meant upgrading their diamond and gem sourcing to focus on high-value engagement ring customers.

 With CustomMade this meant creating a premium look and feel of their website by focusing on on-site experience and photo quality.

 “We felt like we were at the right stage of our company lifecycle to compete in earnest for the highest value customers.
 We had proven our strong core service and were ready to go after this more competitive segment,” Wilson said.

 - Add a satisfaction guarantee to ease customer concerns about more expensive services

 Since CustomMade is selling more expensive products that take longer consideration, it was beneficial for them to provide extra guarantees for the customers.
 You may want to consider doing this as well if you are selling expensive products.

 Looking for more ways to increase e-commerce sales?

-If you wish to read more about how to increase e-commerce sales, check out our blog Does and Don't of Upselling.
+If you wish to read more about how to increase e-commerce sales, check out our blog How to upsell the non-sleazy way.